hafele/website/navigating_politics.md

 ### 2.4 Refine
 Simply put, it's healthy to challenge our core principles, especially in the context of new information.
 While it may feel like challenging our deeply held principles threatens our very identities, we shouldn't be afraid to change.
 Rather, we should strive to make openness to change a part of our identities.
 Sometimes, lighthouses need upgraded lighting, or they need to be built a little higher.
 Other times, the sea has changed so much that the presence of the lighthouse is no longer needed, and a new one needs to be built elsewhere.

->"A hallmark of wisdom is knowing when it's time to abandon some of your most treasured [beliefs] - and some of the most cherished parts of your identity." - Adam Grant, <a href="https://www.amazon.com/Think-Again-Power-Knowing-What/dp/1984878107/ref=sr_1_1?dchild=1&keywords=think+again&qid=1622512494&s=books&sr=1-1">Think Again</a>
+>"A hallmark of wisdom is knowing when it's time to abandon some of your most treasured [beliefs] - and some of the most cherished parts of your identity." - <a href="https://www.amazon.com/Think-Again-Power-Knowing-What/dp/1984878107/ref=sr_1_1?dchild=1&keywords=think+again&qid=1622512494&s=books&sr=1-1">Adam Grant</a>

 ## 3. Refine Your Political Views
 If our core principles are lighthouses, then our political views are the routes that navigators decide to take.
 While lighthouses help guide the navigators, additional factors must be taken into consideration before deciding on the appropriate routes.
 Perhaps the navigator finally realized that he going in the wrong direction, or maybe he discovered that an even better destination exists.
 Or perhaps the navigator is too far from the shore and cannot see any lighthouses for guidance.
 Sometimes he may need to rely upon the stars to get a better sense of direction.